mrjmc99/mrjmc99/README.md

 Jeremy Cotto
 #### Application Engineer, Systems Engineer, and Enterprise Architect
-With over 17 years in IT, I've evolved from a System administrator to an accomplished Enterprise Technology Architect, leading teams responsible for critical Enterprise Medical Digital Imaging Information products nationwide.
+With over 17 years in IT, I've evolved from a System administrator to an accomplished Senior Systems Engineer then Enterprise Technology Architect with many overlapping responsibilities including custom application and tool development.
+I spent a few years Managing a team of Engineers and Architects, however my passion for hands on support and development pulled me back into the trenches.
+My experaince has been supporting critical Enterprise Medical Digital Imaging Information products nationwide.
 My journey showcases a deep understanding of technology platforms, demonstrated through hands-on roles and leadership positions.
 Throughout my career, I've embraced unconventional thinking, often reverse engineering applications to enhance deployment, usability, and administration.
 This unique approach has consistently led to successful outcomes, making me adept at tackling complex challenges head-on.

 I have been involved with desktop management, server management, front end application support, documentation/education and development, which makes my experience unique and compliments my ability to tackle new challenges.